All Episodes

 It was struggling.

-There's one point five billion dollars to go out to these various state entities.
+There's $1.5 billion that go out to these various state entities.

 The problem was in the state of Georgia, she got some special treatment because even though she said she was walled off, they filled out applications and created a program that wasn't available in other states.